 Mayor and Twinning Details

-In May of each year an Annual Town Council is held where the Mayor and Deputy Mayor are elected.
+In May of each year an Annual Town Council meeting is held where the Mayor and Deputy Mayor are elected.
 Both roles represent the people and council of Weymouth and these roles are non-political.
-The Mayor Chairs the Full Council meetings and leads the towns civic events such as Remembrance Sunday.
+The Mayor chairs the Full Council meetings and leads the town’s civic events such as Remembrance Sunday.

 In the Mayor’s absence the Deputy Mayor will stand in place.

-Cllr Winter will continue to be Mayor until May 2021, when the next Mayor will be elected.
-The Deputy Mayor of the town will also continue to be Cllr Colin Huckle.
+Cllr Weaving will continue to be Mayor until May 2023, when the next Mayor will be elected.

 If you wish to invite the Mayor to any of your events, or contact them for any reason, please email firstname.lastname@example.org or call 01305 239314.